INSIDER TRADES · FORM 4

 edgartools

 A well-regarded open-source Python library that parses EDGAR yourself.
 If you want full control and don’t mind running and maintaining the parser, deduper, and SEC fair-access rate limiting, it’s a solid choice.
-Filingrail is the hosted alternative: no parser to maintain, billed through RapidAPI, with meta.source_filing_url on every record.
+Filingrail is the hosted alternative: no parser to maintain, billed through RapidAPI, with filing_url on every record.

 FAQ